Skip to main content

 • When working with JSON or XML files, the results returned might be on the lower side under moderate sampling precision settings.
 This is due to the utilization of "punct" as an indicator of event variation.
 Given how the punct field is defined at index time, it might not capture all punctuation fields present in a particular event, especially if the event is large as seen with JSON and XML events.
 Even though the number of subsampled events is modest, tests with live customer examples show that it rarely affects the accuracy of comparative matches.
 However, for those seeking higher precision, advanced or comprehensive subsampling techniques could alleviate this entirely.

 • If the app is set to public and is accessed by multiple users at the same time, the KV stores might get overwritten.
 This issue stems from the current design which does not support concurrent multi-user interactions on the application.
-A temporary solution is to use the app in a private mode for additional users who which (have? want?) their own instance.
+A temporary solution is to use the app in a private mode for additional users who want their own separate instance.
 This way, the data in the KV store remains intact as interactions from one user instance do not affect the data in another user's KV store.
 Preliminary tests show that switching to a private version doesn’t hamper the app’s functionality, although more comprehensive testing of concurrent usage is still taking place.

 • You might also notice that some events show a full or partial match, but not all required tags for a specific data model appear in the drilldown search.
 This is by design.
 The tool identifies a data model association if at least one of the tag requirements of that data model is met.
 Here are some underlying reasons for why a partial approach for tags was ultimately considered: